 Compulsory Participation and Your 403(b) SRA Limit

 Compulsory participation impacts your 403(b) SRA contribution limit.
-The 5% or 4.5% you contribute under the Basic Retirement Plan counts against the Internal Revenue Code (IRC) limit.
-However, only part of your 5% or 4.5% contribution is subject to the limit once you become a compulsory participant.
+The 5% you contribute under the Basic Retirement Plan counts against the Internal Revenue Code (IRC) limit.
+However, only part of your 5% contribution is subject to the limit once you become a compulsory participant.

-- The 5% or 4.5% you contribute to the Basic Retirement Plan on your U-M pay under FICA is a voluntary 403(b) contribution and reduces the amount you may contribute to the SRA.
+- The 5% you contribute to the Basic Retirement Plan on your U-M pay under FICA is a voluntary 403(b) contribution and reduces the amount you may contribute to the SRA.

-- The 5% or 4.5% you contribute on earnings in excess of the Social Security wage base is no longer classified as a 403(b) contribution.
+- The 5% you contribute on earnings in excess of the Social Security wage base is no longer classified as a 403(b) contribution.
 Those contributions are classified instead as 401(a) compulsory contributions.

 Changes to Your Paystub

 As a voluntary participant, you may be accustomed to viewing two contributions on your pay stub: your contribution and the U-M match.
 Your pay stub will display three contributions once you become a compulsory participant.
 You will continue to see your “Retirement” contribution displayed under “Before-Tax Deductions.”
 However, you will now see two “Retirement” contributions under the “Employer Paid Benefits” section of your pay stub.
-The first is a 5% or 4.5% university contribution because you are a compulsory participant.
-The second is another 5% or 4.5% university contribution (for a total of 10% or 9%) that matches your contribution you voluntarily make.
+The first is a 5% university contribution because you are a compulsory participant.
+The second is another 5% university contribution (for a total of 10%) that matches your contribution you voluntarily make.
 Learn how to read and review retirement savings deductions and U-M contributions on your paycheck.

 Your contribution will appear under two plan types on your quarterly statements and online over the course of the calendar year as a compulsory participant.
-Your 5% or 4.5% contribution made on your U-M pay under the FICA wage base ($118,500 for 2015) will be listed under the University of Michigan 403(b) Retirement Plan at TIAA-CREF (Plan 101010) and Fidelity Investments (Plan 72104).
+Your 5% contribution made on your U-M pay under the FICA wage base ($160,200 for 2023) will be listed under the University of Michigan 403(b) Retirement Plan at TIAA (Plan 101010) and or Fidelity Investments (Plan 72104).

-Once your U-M pay exceeds the FICA wage base, your 5% or 4.5% contribution is no longer classified as a 403(b) contribution but as a 401(a) contribution.
-As a result, the deposits of your 5% or 4.5% Basic Retirement Plan payroll contribution for the rest of the year will no longer appear under the U-M 403(b) Plan on the quarterly statements and online.
-Instead, they will appear under the University of Michigan 401(a) Retirement Plan at TIAA-CREF (Plan 101011) and Fidelity Investments (Plan 86503).
+Once your U-M pay exceeds the FICA wage base, your 5% contribution is no longer classified as a 403(b) contribution but as a 401(a) contribution.
+As a result, the deposits of your 5% Basic Retirement Plan payroll contribution for the rest of the year will no longer appear under the U-M 403(b) Plan on the quarterly statements and online.
+Instead, they will appear under the University of Michigan 401(a) Retirement Plan at TIAA (Plan 101011) and Fidelity Investments (Plan 86503).
 The 401(a) Plan is also where the 10% U-M match is reported.